Lev Parnas: Arrest and prosecution

-Parnas dismissed Dowd and retained Joseph Bondy, who announced on November 5, 2019 that Parnas "is now prepared to comply with requests for records and testimony from congressional impeachment investigators".
+Parnas dismissed Dowd and retained Joseph Bondy, who announced on November 5, 2019, that Parnas "is now prepared to comply with requests for records and testimony from congressional impeachment investigators".

-On November 22, 2019, Parnas stated to CNN that he would be willing to testify to Congress regarding his, Republican congressman Devin Nunes, Giuliani's and Trump's role in the Ukraine affairs.
-Documents released to a watchdog group show communication took place between Giuliani and Pompeo shortly before Ambassador Yovanovitch was removed from her post.
+On November 22, 2019, Parnas stated to CNN that he would be willing to testify to Congress regarding his, Republican congressman Devin Nunes's, Giuliani's, and Trump's role in the Ukraine affairs.
+Documents released to a watchdog group showed communication took place between Giuliani and Pompeo shortly before Ambassador Yovanovitch was removed from her post.
 Memos from Giuliani to Pompeo regarding a January 23, 2019, meeting with Ukraine's former prosecutor general Victor Shokin were included.
-Giuliani notes that Igor Fruman and Lev Parnas were present at the meeting.
+Giuliani noted that Igor Fruman and Lev Parnas were present at the meeting.
 Shokin was ousted from his job in 2016 because of his lack of attention to corruption cases.

 On January 20, 2020, Bondy filed a motion seeking the appointment of a special prosecutor outside the Justice Department and for U.S. Attorney General William Barr to recuse himself.
 The U.S. Attorney for the Southern District of New York Geoffrey Berman recused himself in the Michael Cohen case owing to his political support of Trump.
 Trump reportedly asked then acting U.S. Attorney General Matthew Whitaker to override Berman's recusal and to prosecute Cohen.
 To date, Berman has not recused himself in the Parnas case despite similar potential conflicts of interest as in the Cohen case.
 Additionally, Berman worked at the same law firm as Giuliani.

 In a May 2021 letter to federal judge J. Paul Oetken, Bondy wrote he had seen a government chart detailing the extent to which SDNY investigators had acquired communications of parties related to the Parnas case, and asserted: